mingqianghan/mingqianghan.github.io/_posts/2024-10-14-variable-selection-spa.md

   - High-Dimensional Data
   - Spectral Analysis
 ---
-This post is about Successive Projections Algorithm (SPA) for variable selection, a technique for variable selection, especially to identify linearly independent variables.
+This post discusses the Successive Projections Algorithm (SPA), a technique for variable selection, particularly for identifying linearly independent variables.

 ### Successive Projections Algorithm
 The idea behind the SPA is easy.
 It works by iteratively selecting variables that are most independent from the previously selected ones.
 The algorithm follows these steps: